simonsobs/SOLikeT/docs/developers.rst

    if this is the only job of ``must_provide``, then the function will not return anything

    2. if needed, what external elements are needed by this specific theory block to perform its duties.
-In this case, the function will return a dictionary of (empty or not) dictionaries which are the requirements of the specific theory block.
+In this case, the function will return a dictionary of dictionaries which are the requirements of the specific theory block.
+These dictionaries do not have to necessarily contain content (they can be empty instances of the dictionary), but must be included if expected.
 Note this can be also done via ``get_requirement``.
 However, if you need to pass some params read from the block above to the new requirements, this can only be done with ``must_provide``.
 For example, ``TheoryForge`` needs ``Foreground`` to compute the fg spectra, which we store in a dict called ``fg_dict``.
 We also want ``TheoryForge`` to pass to ``Foreground`` ``self.param1``.
 This is done as follows:
    ::

       must_provide(self, **requirements):